segmentio/segment-docs/src/connections/destinations/catalog/2mee/index.md

 {% include content/connection-modes.md %}

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
-2. Search for “2mee” in the Destinations Catalog, and select the 2mee destination.
+2. Search for **2mee** in the Destinations Catalog and it.
+3. Click **Configure 2mee**.
-3. Choose which Source should send data to the 2mee destination.
+4. Choose which Source should send data to the 2mee destination.
-4. Copy the [API Key and Application ID](https://docs.2mee.com/documentation/segment) from the 2mee Dashboard.
+5. Go to 2mee and copy the [API Key and Application ID](https://docs.2mee.com/documentation/segment) from the 2mee Dashboard.
-5. Back in the Segment App, paste the API Key and Application ID you just copied in the 2mee destination settings.
-Note that the API Key should be pasted in this format: `Bearer <API Key>`.
+6. Go back to Segment and paste the API Key and Application ID you just copied in the 2mee destination settings.
+Make sure to paste the API Key in this format: `Bearer <API Key>`.

 ## Supported methods